Barry Comprehensive School 2002-2009. Swansea University 2009-2012. Cardiff University 2012-2013. University of Liverpool 2013-Present.

 Institute of Infection and Global Health, University of Liverpool.

-Writing a computer code to answer a biological question.
+Favourite thing to do in my job Writing a computer code to answer a biological question.
 Medical Microbiology is being revolutionised by being able to affordably sequence hundreds or thousands of microbial genomes and understand the genetic basis for their biology, how they evolved and how they might yet change.

 Cystic fibrosis (CF) is a genetic condition, which causes difficult breathing, clearing mucus from the lungs and is for life.
 The lifespan of patients with CF has increased substantially but their lungs remain at risk from various microbes.